Home

 1879 - 110 x 99 cm - Oil on canvas

-National Galleries of Scotland, Edinburgh >
+National Galleries of Scotland, Edinburgh, Scotland >

-Provenance: Moffett/Berson/•Catalogue Raisonné Edgar Degas
+Provenance: Moffett/Berson/•Catalogue Raisonné Edgar Degas/Newspaper reports from 1879

 No. 58 - Portrait de M. Duranty.
 (Détrempe.)